Take your first step into the profession

 Send to email@example.com along with:

 - copies of relevant qualifications certificates, and

-For more information on joining the IBMS visit our FAQ page.
+For more information on joining the IBMS, or renewing or upgrading your membership, visit our FAQ page.

 To ensure a timely response to your documentation we would encourage you to submit everything electronically to us via email - firstname.lastname@example.org

 When joining, in providing the IBMS with the information requested you are consenting to its use as indicated in the IBMS Privacy Notice.
 Further information can be found here.